E. H. Scott "Allwave 15"

 Chicago, Illinois, USA

-The Scott Allwave 15 is an improved version of the Scott Allwave 12 Deluxe.
-The major improvements are the addition of a tuning meter driver tube, BFO, and push pull 2nd. audio stage.
-The output wattage was increased using a pair of 2A3 in place of 45 tubes in the final audio output stage.
-There were two versions of the Allwave 15, the early version had the 55 2nd detector tube set up as a half wave R.F. rectifier while the late version had the 55 2nd detector tube set up as a full wave R.F. rectifier.
-I acquired this set in 1989 in a trade, of a Scott Worlds Record Shield Grid AC 10, with a prominent Scott collector in California.
+The Scott Allwave 15 was introduced in 1934 and was designed to replace the earlier Scott Allwave 12.
+The added features that the 15 had over the 12 was the addition of a tuning meter driver tube, BFO, and push pull audio driver stage.
+The audio's output was increased by replacing using a pair of 2A3 in place of 45 tubes.
+There were two versions of the Allwave 15, an early version which had a 55 2nd detector tube set up as a half wave detector and a late version which had the 55 2nd detector tube set up as a full wave detector.
+I acquired this set, in 1989 from Norman Braithwait , through a trade with a Scott Worlds Record Shield Grid AC 10.

 Tube Line Up: Tuner